 Afghan Hound

-The Afghan Hound is a breed of dog known for its regal appearance, long, silky coat, and distinctive profile.
-Despite their regal appearance, Afghan Hounds are known for their profound loyalty, sensitive nature, and absolute love for those they call their own.
+The Afghan Hound is an aloof and dignified aristocrat of sublime beauty.
+Despite his regal appearance, he is known for his profound loyalty, sensitive nature, and absolute love for those he calls his own.

 Airedale Terrier